Javier Uriarte, Associate Professor

 Meetings with a supervisor and a coordinator of language courses are regularly scheduled and attendance is mandatory.
 Written evaluations of each TA’s teaching performance are done periodically by the department.
 Renewal of assistantships will depend upon compliance with the regulations listed above.

 Teaching assistantships are renewable for three years.
 Students who are ABD (all but dissertation) may be eligible for a fifth year assistantship.
 Renewal is subject to passing the qualifying examination and satisfactory course grades and teaching.
 There is a limited opportunity for summer teaching at an appropriate stipend.
 Other fellowships, loans, and work-study programs are available.

 Several W. Burghardt Turner fellowships are awarded each year to promising minority students who hold American citizenship or permanent residency.

-Recent fellowships and awards recieved by our PhD students
+Recent Fellowships and Awards Received by our PhD Students

 (*) 12 credits for students entering with a B.A. or equivalent; 9 credits for students entering with an M.A. or equivalent.
 Students without M.A. take 693 during both semesters of their first year.

 Number of teaching, graduate, and research assistants, fall 2016: 16